Herman Haupt: Early life and education

-Haupt (whose first name was sometimes spelled Hermann) was born in Philadelphia, Pennsylvania, on March 26, 1817, the son of Jacob and Anna Margaretta Wiall Haupt.
-Jacob, a merchant, died when Herman was 12 years old, leaving Anna to support three sons and two daughters.
-Herman worked part-time to pay his school tuition, then in 1831 was appointed to the United States Military Academy at the age of 14 by President Andrew Jackson.
-He graduated in 1835 and was commissioned a second lieutenant in the 3rd U.S. Infantry that July.
+Haupt was born in Philadelphia, Pennsylvania, on March 26, 1817, to Jacob and Anna Margaretta Wiall Haupt.
+His father died when Herman was 11 years old, leaving the family in financial difficulty.
+Herman worked part-time to pay his school tuition and was appointed to the United States Military Academy by President Andrew Jackson in 1831.
+He graduated in 1835, was commissioned a second lieutenant, and entered the 2nd infantry.

-On August 30, 1838, in Gettysburg, Pennsylvania, he married Ann Cecelia (Celia) Keller, with whom he would have seven sons and four daughters.
-In the 1870 census, Louis, Herman, Charles, Frank and Alex were living at home with their parents in Philadelphia's Ward 10, as were their sisters Mary and Ella.

-Early career
+He obtained a Master's degree from Pennsylvania College.

+Career

-Haupt resigned his Army commission on September 30, 1835, to accept a job under Henry R Campbell as Assistant Engineer engaged in the surveys of the Norristown and Allentown Railroad and of the Norristown & Valley Railroad, 15 years later merged into the Chester Valley Railroad.
-At 19, he was appointed Assistant Engineer in the state service and surveyed the line from Gettysburg to the Potomac across the South Mountain, a right-of-way that became part of the Western Maryland Railroad.
+Haupt disliked the discipline of the military and resigned his Army commission on September 30, 1835, to accept a job under Henry Roe Campbell as Assistant Engineer in the surveys of the Norristown and Allentown Railroad and of the Norristown & Valley Railroad.
+In June 1836, he was appointed Assistant Engineer in the state service and surveyed the line from Gettysburg to the Potomac across the South Mountain, a right-of-way that became part of the Western Maryland Railroad.
+In 1839, he worked as Principal Assistant Engineer on the York & Wrightsville Railroad.

 In 1839, Haupt patented a bridge construction technique called the Haupt Truss.
-Two of his Haupt truss bridges, both built in 1854, still stand in Altoona and Ardmore, Pennsylvania.
-Another possible Haupt Truss Bridge which still stands is the Thetford Center Covered Bridge in Thetford, Vermont, built in 1839.
+The Bunker Hill Covered Bridge in North Carolina was designed by Haupt in 1840.
+The Thetford Center Covered Bridge in Vermont is another example of the Haupt Truss used in bridge construction.

+From 1840 to 1841, Haupt worked as a professor of mathematics and engineering at Pennsylvania College and as principal of Oak Ridge Select Academy.
+He served as a trustee of Pennsylvania College from 1859 to 1873.

-In 1840, Haupt was appointed a professor of mathematics and engineering at Pennsylvania College (now Gettysburg College).
-He drew the attention of J. Edgar Thomson who became chief engineer of the Pennsylvania Railroad.
-Haupt returned to the railroad business in 1847, accepting a position as construction engineer on the Pennsylvania Railroad, then becoming its general superintendent from 1849 to 1851.
-Haupt and Thomson designed the Horseshoe Curve (now a National Historic Landmark) which enabled the Pennsylvania Railroad to cross the Allegheny Mountains and reach Pittsburgh, Pennsylvania.
+He drew the attention of John Edgar Thomson who became chief engineer of the Pennsylvania Railroad.
+Haupt returned to the railroad business in 1847, accepted a position as construction engineer on the Pennsylvania Railroad, and as general superintendent from 1849 to 1851.
+Haupt worked with Thomson on the Horseshoe Curve and the Gallitzin Tunnels.

+From 1851 to 1853, Haupt was the chief engineer of the Southern Railroad of Mississippi.
+He worked as the superintendent of the New York and Erie Railroad beginning in 1854.
+In 1856, the city councils of Philadelphia appointed him director of the Pennsylvania Railroad.

-From 1851 until 1853, Haupt was the chief engineer of the Southern Railroad of Mississippi, then became the Pennsylvania Railroad's chief engineer until 1856; in the latter position he completed the Mountain Division with the Allegheny Tunnel, opening the line through to Pittsburgh.
-He was the chief engineer on the five-mile (8 km) Hoosac Tunnel project through the Berkshires in Western Massachusetts from 1856 to 1861.
+He invested in coal, real estate, and timber, and became moderately wealthy selling these commodities to his employer.
+He was brought into an investment for the Troy & Greenfield Railroad by Edward W. Serrell.
+However, the investors failed to inform Haupt about the full financials of the project and he did not do full diligence before taking on the project.
+Haupt invested $20,000 in the project and the firm of Serrell, Haupt & Company was formed in 1856.
+He soon discovered that Serrell and the other investors could not raise their portion of the promised capital and he became the only one fully invested in the project.
+He was able to bring in new investors from his connections in the Pennsylvania Railroad and other Philadelphia based investors.
+He was the chief engineer on the five-mile (8 km) Hoosac Tunnel through the Berkshires in Western Massachusetts from 1856 to 1861.

-He was elected as a member to the American Philosophical Society in 1871.